Roberts-sw/RX-target-board-GCC/GCC_e2studio_RX65N.md

 ### Build the project
 - Project > Build Project >

+### recommended (optional) file rename
+- navigate to the project's src-folder and rename the `.c`-file to `main.c`:
+  1. inside the "Project Explorer" pane click at the `>` next to the project name to unfold/open the project folder,
+  2. click at `>` next to src to unfold/open the src folder
+  3. click at the .c-file and press function key `<F2>` for renaming
+  4. enter `main.c` as the file name

 After editing project files as required, build the project again to incorporate the latest changes.
 If errors come up, the build won't succeed and corrections have to made before a new build will succeed.